Axii03/SafeX/README.md

 Student ID: IT21808852

 # Setting up
+##Method 1
 Clone the github repo and open it using vscode

 run `npm install`  to install the necessary modules

 Run the command `npm start` in the terminal

+##method 2
+Clone the github repo
+cd into the folder
+run `npm install` in the terminal  to install the necessary modules run `node app.js`  in the terminal inside the directory.
+You will get a message saying Server on port 5000 if successful

 ## App Navigation
 Navigate to `http://localhost:5000/` in 2 separate tabs.
 This is to stimulate a sender and a receiver.